fledge-iot/fledge-south-modbus-c/doc/configuration.rst

 slave
   The slave ID to use when communicating to the modbus device.
-This is an optional property and if ommited the default slave ID is used.
-Generally if the device you are using only has a single slave ID then it is best to set the default slave ID and ommit this property from the modbus map.
+This is an optional property and if omitted the default slave ID is used.
+Generally if the device you are using only has a single slave ID then it is best to set the default slave ID and omit this property from the modbus map.